VFPX/Win32API/libraries/gdiplus/GdipCreateMatrix2.md

 ***

-#### Creates and initializes a a 3 ×3 matrix that represents an affine transformation.
+#### Creates and initializes a 3x3 matrix that represents an affine transformation.
 ***